vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

-This runner would run within a unit test itself, being fed a list of components to validate, as well as the test cases (set of input events and expected outcome i.e. success vs failure) for that componment, and would run each test case in isolation, as described above.
+This runner would run within a unit test itself, being fed a list of components to validate, as well as the test cases (set of input events and expected outcome i.e. success vs failure) for that component, and would run each test case in isolation, as described above.
 Any failing test case, that is to say, the outcome of the test was not valid, would entirely fail the overall test.

 Components themselves would be responsible for implementing a new trait that provided the necessary